How to Take Your Pool Water Testing to the Next Level

 You really don’t need to.
 Your pool will always contain phosphates, no matter what you do.
 That’s normal.
 They find their way into your pool via dirt, twigs, and leaves that fall into the water, sprinkler runoff, or even fresh water used to top off your water levels to counter evaporation.

 How to Fix High Phosphate Levels

-The key to preventing those phosphates from turning into an algae problem is prevention, usually in the form of algaecide.
+The key to controlling algae is prevention, usually in the form of algaecide.

 You’ll also want to make sure your chlorine levels are stable, and that your pH and alkalinity levels are correct.
 Keeping those three things balanced will go a long way to preventing algae from taking over your pool and turning it into a black lagoon.

 It’s also important to note that adjusting your phosphate levels will not get rid of algae once it’s formed.
 Once you have algae in your pool, you must take steps to kill and remove it.